Puerto Rican Serigraphs

 One major goal of the state-sponsored information program was to instill pride in traditional Puerto Rican arts and crafts like these hand-carved holy figurines, known as santos (saints.)
 A venerable santero (saint-maker) puts the finishing touches on a religious wood carving in another Tufino poster, promoting the 1956 DIVEDCO dramatized documentary, El Santero, profiling the devout wood carver, Zoilo Cajigas, who cannot sell his handmade santos in a religious art market crowded with mass-produced plaster saints.
 He finds they are more valued as folk art pieces at the Museum of Anthropology, History, and Art, the first to open on the island in 1951.

 The Magi appear as carved wood santos in the oldest serigraph in the collection, a 1953 holiday poster by Lorenzo Homar (1913-2004) who had replaced Delano the previous year as head of the DIVEDCO print workshop and initiated a second public-funded graphic arts group in 1957 at the Institute of Puerto Rican Culture.
-The Three Kings as folk art sculptures also feature in a serigraph advertising a 1979 exhibition of Puerto Rican santos at San Juan’s Sacred Heart University and in a manger scene by Saint-Maker Carlos Anzueta in a 1984 season's greetings poster from Bernal.
+The Three Kings as folk art sculptures also feature in a serigraph advertising a 1979 exhibition of Puerto Rican santos at San Juan’s Sacred Heart University; in a manger scene by Saint-Maker Carlos Anzueta in a 1984 season's greetings poster from Bernal; and in a 1989 commemorative poster from Lyzette Rosado, marking the 30th anniversary of the the National Crafts Fair of Barranquitas, a town in the mountainous center of Puerto Rico that hosts the oldest folk art festival on the island.

 Serigraph posters often feature images of the Virgin of Monserrat, one of the most popular themes of Puerto Rican saint-makers, who appeared in 1599 to a landowner threatened by a bull in the Western Puerto Rican town of Hormigueros, now the site of a pilgrimage shrine.
 Master Printmaker Homar features a carving of the Monserrat Madonna by Early 20th Century Saint-Maker Pedro Arce in a 1971 poster with the exhibition program for San Juan's Santos Museum, sponsored by the Institute of Puerto Rican Culture.
 Sixto Cotto (1955-2015), representing a younger generation of serigraph artists, presents another santos of the the Virgin against the backdrop of the Hormigueros basilica in a print promoting a 1982 popular arts competition of the Culture Institute.